 With its nutty flavor, kamut, which is also called Khorasan wheat, makes a worthwhile addition to your diet.
-It is available at health food stores, as well as at some grocery stores, as dry grains, or baked into breads, crackers and other baked goods.
-Kamut boasts a broad nutritional profile, and it provides a considerable amount of protein, fiber, and several minerals.
+It's available at health food stores, as well as at some grocery stores, as dry grains, or baked into breads, crackers and other baked goods.

 Video of the Day